zantu2021/FoodDepressionConundrum/ArticleCollection.md

-* Studying the link between the gut and mental health is personal for this scientist https://text.npr.org/1186092825
 * Fiber and the whole intestinal complex https://www.gutsense.org/
 * Cholesterol might be misunderstood - Dave Feldman https://cholesterolcode.com/
   * when you eat high fat low carb, you might experience high cholesterol, this might be due to some evolutionary adaptation